Trump says he's firing Fed Governor Lisa Cook, opening new front in fight for central bank control

 No presidential precedent

-While some presidents have pushed out Fed chairs before, no president has sought to fire a Fed governor.
+While presidents have clashed with Fed chairs before, no president has sought to fire a Fed governor.
 In recent decades, presidents of both parties have largely respected Fed independence, though Richard Nixon and Lyndon Johnson put heavy pressure on the Fed during their presidencies — mostly behind closed doors.
 Still, that behind-the-scenes pressure to keep interest rates low, the same goal sought by Trump, has widely been blamed for touching off rampant inflation in the late 1960s and '70s.

 President Harry Truman pushed Thomas McCabe to step down from his position as Fed chair in 1951, though that occurred behind the scenes.

-Trump's letter came days after Cook said she wouldn’t leave despite the president's call for her to resign.
-“I have no intention of being bullied to step down from my position because of some questions raised in a tweet,” Cook said.

-The Supreme Court signaled in a recent decision that the chair of the Fed is largely protected from removal by the president, but it’s unclear if that would apply to a governor.
+The Supreme Court signaled in a recent decision that Fed officials have greater legal protections from firing than other independent agencies, but it's not clear if that extends to this case.

 Menand noted that the Court’s conservative majority has taken a very expansive view of presidential power, saying, “We’re in uncharted waters in a sense that it’s very difficult to predict that if Lisa Cook goes to court what will happen.”